taskforcesh/bullmq/docs/gitbook/guide/jobs/prioritized.md

 ## Change priority

-If you want to change the priority after inserting a job, just use **changePriority** method.
-For example, let's say you want to change the priority from 16 to 1:
+If you want to change the priority after inserting a job, just use the **changePriority** method.
+For example, let's say that you want to change the priority from 16 to 1:

 ```typescript
 const job = await Job.create(queue, 'test2', { foo: 'bar' }, { priority: 16 });